ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 ## [From _Daily Nashville patriot._](https://chroniclingamerica.loc.gov/lccn/sn96091000/1857-10-16/ed-1/seq-2)

 #### 1857-10-16 &middot; Nashville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-company and conversation are the very
+ce.
+Good company and conversation are the very
 sinews of virtue.
 Good character is above all
 things eke.
 Your character cannot be essentially
 injured except by your own acts.
 If any one speaks